The Ultimate Guide to Vero Beach, Florida (From a Local)

 Something special you can do in Vero Beach (Indian River County) is to explore the citrus capital of North America, which ships nearly eight million bushels of citrus around the world annually.
 Ways you can learn about the tasty gems are with a tasting at Countryside Citrus (beachside) or Poinsettia Groves (since 1947), or a run through the Indian River Citrus Museum.

 You can also visit an orange grove at Schacht or Peterson Groves.
 Be sure to try a honeybell, the prized item of our citrus world.
 Never had one?
 The taste is a mix of sweet (like a mandarin orange) and sour (like a grapefruit) and is extra juicy.
+These are two of the perks for living in Vero Beach.

 Shopping opportunities are plentiful in Vero Beach with pricy, luxury boutiques lining Ocean Drive, the Vero Beach Outlets by I-95, and Miracle Mile Plaza in the heart of town.
 Buying local is a way of life here, so be sure to check out Miracle Mile’s offerings, including Cottonways (ladies fashions), Bark Avenue (pets), and Vero Beach Book Center, a fantastic independent bookstore.